usnistgov/SFA/README.md

 **Download** a pre-built Windows version of SFA in the Release directory above.

 **Build** your own version of SFA from the source code with the instructions below.
+The NIST version of SFA is built with proprietary software not available to the public.

 ## Build Prerequisites